vitaly/debitcredit/README.md

 You can create entries with a reference.
 For this case, and in case that reference has 'accounts' association, you can use account names instead of objects:

+    class User
+      include Debitcredit::Extension

+      has_accounts
+      has_entries do
+        def pay!
+          ...
+        end
+      end
+    end

     t = user1.entries.prepare(description: 'sale') do
       debit :checking, 100 # will use user1.accounts[:checking]
       credit user2.accounts[:checking], 100